google.com, pub-2850068218893477, DIRECT, f08c47fec0942fa0

 The Wines of Burgundy

-Burgundy is built on two grapes — just two — yet it produces some of the most complex wines in the world:
+Burgundy is built on two grapes — just two — yet produces some of the most complex wines in the world:

 Cave-in-Beaune-France